SeaWorld's Sexual Abuse of Animals Exposed

 Faced with plunging stock prices, soured public relations as a result of the acclaimed documentary Blackfish, and impending state and federal legislation, SeaWorld was forced to stop breeding orcas.

-The 2016 decision should have ended SeaWorld’s practice of raping animals for profit.
-Yet to this day, other dolphins and belugas at the parks are still forcibly inseminated.
-One dolphin, Spark, was born at SeaWorld Orlando at the beginning of the COVID-19 pandemic, condemned to live deprived of mental stimulation, depressed, and without purpose.
-Then, on September 29, dolphin Bree gave birth—like Spark, this baby is doomed to a life of deprivation, being shipped from place to place, and, if female, forcible insemination.
+The 2016 decision should have ended SeaWorld’s practice of sexually abusing animals for profit.
+Yet to this day, other dolphins and beluga whales at the parks are still forcibly inseminated.
+One dolphin, Spark, was born at SeaWorld Orlando at the beginning of the COVID-19 pandemic, condemned to live deprived of mental stimulation and without purpose.
+Then, last fall, dolphin Bree gave birth—like Spark, this baby is doomed to a life of deprivation, likely being shipped from place to place, and possible forcible insemination.

 In nature, belugas and bottlenose dolphins maintain dynamic relationships with large social networks, choose their own mates, and swim freely in the ocean.
 But at SeaWorld, they’re used as breeding machines to create generation after generation of animals who are also imprisoned for life in small concrete tanks.